 Infections of mosquitoes by malaria parasites

 Facilities are available for breeding of Anopheles stephensi mosquitoes and for mosquito transmission of the human malaria parasite P. falciparum and rodent malaria parasites.

-In vitro cultivation of mosquito stages of malaria parasite
+In vitro cultivation of liver stages of malaria parasites

 Molecular biology techniques and genomics and post-genomic analyses